nitishajain/nitishajain.github.io/index.md

 ## [Recent News](/news/) {#news}

+* (Mar 2026) Our [benchmark paper](https://link.springer.com/chapter/10.1007/978-3-032-25159-6_6) titled *CUBE-MT: A Cultural Benchmark for Multimodal Knowledge Graph Construction with Generative Models* has been accepted for the ESWC 2026 conference.
+{: .text-justify}

 * (Oct 2025) Delighted to share that our [perspective paper](https://www.nature.com/articles/s42256-025-01116-5) *Towards Deployment-Centric Multimodal AI Beyond Vision and Language* has finally been published in **Nature Machine Intelligence**.
 This paper presents a roadmap for real-world multimodal AI across domains like healthcare, sustainability, and engineering - pleased to be part of this important collaboration led by the University of Sheffield and The Alan Turing Institute with collaborators from 22 institutions.
 {: .text-justify}